AtticusHelvig/csc240/TestReviews/test1.md

 >  Contextual analysis can detect certain errors related to variable types and assignments, but it typically does not catch all type mismatch errors.
 There may be some Semantic analysis at work here.

 ### Question 22
+What is one of the main reasons for using a two-step translation for some high-level programming languages?

++ `One compiler for all machines`
++ `More accurate debugging information`
++ `Support stronger typing system`
++ `Better support for macros`

 **Answer:** `One compiler for all machines`

 **Explanation:**